Overview

 We gathered perspectives from Albertans to help determine critical areas of the Police Act, Police Service Regulation and Alberta provincial policing standards to amend or reform.

-Your responses will help identify opportunities to:
+Your responses helped identify opportunities to:

 • modernize policing